uken/fluent-plugin-elasticsearch/README.md

 If you specify multiple hosts, this plugin will load balance updates to Elasticsearch.
 This is an [elasticsearch-ruby](https://github.com/elasticsearch/elasticsearch-ruby) feature, the default strategy is round-robin.

+**Note:** Up until v2.8.5, it was allowed to embed the username/password in the URL.
+However, this syntax is deprecated as of v2.8.6 because it was found to cause serious connection problems (See #394).
+Please migrate your settings to use the `user` and `password` field (described below) instead.

 ### user, password, path, scheme, ssl_verify